All Episodes

 Really?

-If we learn that stuff like this has probably been going on all the time.
+But it's going to be mightily depressing if we learn that stuff like this has probably been going on all the time.

-Well, one of those phenomena by which you learn that something's going on all the time.
+One of those phenomena by which you learn that something's going on all the time.

 We just didn't know about it yet.

-Ronald Kessler, a journalist and author who helped break the story, said he doesn't believe the type of behavior displayed at Cartagena was widespread, but he does believe it is symptomatic of a culture of poor management, laxeness, corner cutting.
+Ronald Kessler, a journalist and author who helped break the story, said he doesn't believe the type of behavior displayed at Cartagena was widespread, but he does believe it is symptomatic of a culture of poor management, laxness, corner cutting.

-Kessler told the Guardian, quote, the Secret Service is overwhelmed with more and more duties and not enough agents.
+Kessler told The Guardian, quote, the Secret Service is overwhelmed with more and more duties and not enough agents.

 They're all working overtime.

-Hadn't that been the case has something changed radically in the Secret Service just recently?
+Has something changed radically in the Secret Service just recently?

 Kessler accuses Secret Service Director Sullivan, who's been there for six years, of cutting corners that he claims has led to reckless behavior and contempt for the rules.

-He cites examples of neglecting basic security precautions like not passing crowds through magnetometers at presidential events, but also cutting back on the size of counter assault teams, not keeping up with the latest firearms, and not allowing agents time for physical and firearms training.
+He cites examples of neglecting basic security precautions like not passing crowds through magnetometers at presidential events, but also cutting back on the size of counter-assault teams, not keeping up with the latest firearms, and not allowing agents time for physical and firearms training.

 Really?